Images Depict Mature Plants

 |Mature Height:||30 to 36 Inches|

 |Foliage:||Dark green with spots of pink|

-|Water Requirements:||If unsure, do not water|
+|Water Requirements:||Likes to dry out some between watering; If unsure, do not water|

 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|